 Peer Forum at The Photographers’ Gallery

 Information about past and current Peer Forum groups at The Photographers’ Gallery, one of Artquest’s programme partners.
-Applications for the 2019 Photographers’ Gallery Peer Forum are currently open.

 The 2019 Peer Forum at The Photographers’ Gallery has been awarded to Daniel Regan who will be working with artists Antonia Attwood, Roelof Bakker, Zara Carpenter, Diogo Duarte, Grace Jackson, Celine Marchbank, Rikard Österlund, Marie Smith, Paloma Tendero and Naomi Woddis.